Weak saturation of multipartite hypergraphs: Introduction

 Weak saturation was introduced by Bollob\'as~\cite{Bollobas} in 1968 and is related to (strong) graph saturation: $G$ is $H$-saturated in $F$ if adding any edge of $F\setminus G$ would create a new copy of $H$.
 However, a number of properties of weak saturation make it a more natural object of study.
 Firstly, it follows from the definition that any graph $G$ achieving $\wsat(F,H)$ has to be $H$-free (we could otherwise remove an edge from a copy of $H$ in $G$ resulting in a smaller example), while for strong saturation $H$-freeness may or may not be imposed, resulting in two competing notions (see~\cite{MoshkShap} for a discussion).
 Secondly, a short subadditivity argument originally due to Alon~\cite{Alon} shows that for every 2-uniform $H$, $\lim_{n\rightarrow \infty}\wsat(n,H)/n$ exists.
 Whether the same holds for strong saturation is a longstanding conjecture of Tuza~\cite{Tuza2}.
 And thirdly, weak saturation lends itself to be studied via algebraic methods, thus offering insight into algebraic and matroid structures underlying graphs and hypergraphs.

 The most natural case when $F$ and $H$ are cliques was the first to be studied.
 Let $K_r^q$ denote the complete $q$-graph of order $r$.
-Confirming a conjecture of Bollob\'as, Lov\'asz~\cite{Lovasz77} proved that $\wsat(n,K_r^{q})=\binom{n}{q}-\binom{n-r+q}{q}$ and independent proofs were given later by Alon~\cite{Alon}, Frankl~\cite{Frankl82}, and Kalai~\cite{Kal84, Kal85}.
+Confirming a conjecture of Bollob\'as, Frankl~\cite{Frankl82}, and Kalai~\cite{Kal84, Kal85} independently proved that $\wsat(n,K_r^{q})=\binom{n}{q}-\binom{n-r+q}{q}$.
+Another proof has been given by Alon~\cite{Alon} and in hindsight this conjecture could be also derived from an earlier paper of~Lov\'asz~\cite{Lovasz77}.
 While the upper bound is a construction that is easy to guess (a common feature in weak saturation problems), all of the above lower bound proofs rely on algebraic or geometric methods, and no purely combinatorial proof is known to this date.

 In the subsequent years weak saturation has been studied extensively~\cite{Alon, Tuza, Erdos91, Pikhurko01a, Tuza88, MoshkShap, Pikhurko01b, Semanivsin97, Borowiecki02, Sidorowicz07, Faudree14, BBMR, Balogh98, Morrison18}.
 Despite this, our understanding of weak saturation numbers is still rather limited.
 For instance we do not know whether for $q\geq 3$ we have a similar limiting behavior as in the graph case, in that $\lim_{n\rightarrow \infty}\wsat(n,H)/n^{q-1}$ always exists; this has been conjectured by Tuza~\cite{Tuza}.